-MOST CHAIN SAW ACCIDENTS HAPPEN WHEN THE CHAIN TOUCHES THE OPERATOR.
-You must wear approved protective equipment whenever you use a chain saw.
-Personal protective equipment cannot eliminate the risk of injury but it will reduce the degree of injury if an accident does happen.
+MOST CHAIN SAW ACCIDENTS HAPPEN WHEN THE CHAIN TOUCHES THE OPERA-TOR.
+You must wear approved safety equipment whenever you use a chain saw.
+Personal safety equipment cannot eliminate the risk of injury but it will reduce the degree of injury if an accident does happen.
 Ask your chain saw dealer for help in choosing the right equipment.

 - PROTECTIVE HELMET

 - HEARING PROTECTION

 - PROTECTIVE GLASSES OR VISOR

-- GLOVES WITH SAW PROTECTION
+PROTECTIVE GLOVES WITH SAW PROTECTION